-Adjustments to the settings in Live Oak’s HVAC system will increase the draw of outdoor air into the facility.
-Additionally, Live Oak will upgrade the filters in our HVAC system to MERV 13 and increase the regularity with which they are replaced.
+Adjustments to the settings in Live Oak’s HVAC system have increased the draw of outdoor air into the facility.
+Additionally, Live Oak has upgraded the filters in our HVAC system to MERV 13 and increased the regularity with which they are replaced.

 In classrooms where windows can not be opened to increase the flow of outdoor air, portable HEPA filters will be used to contribute to the air quality in the space.

-Cleaning after a suspected or known case of COVID-10 uses the same cleaning agents and disinfectants as routine cleaning, but includes the following steps:
+Cleaning after a suspected or known case of COVID-19 uses the same cleaning agents and disinfectants as routine cleaning, but includes the following steps: